 Outdoor Cooking: For the purpose of outdoor cooking, fires of propane, charcoal or woodchips are allowed on private property without a permit.
 The fires must be contained in the appropriate metal, brick or other fireproof container designed for cooking purposes.

-Residential Recreational Fires: The burning of propane or natural gas in a recreational outdoor portable fire pit, or other free standing container designed for outdoor fires is allowed without a permit.
+Recreational Campfires: A recreational campfire is a small fire used for warmth, cooking and/or leisure.
+The burning of propane or natural gas in a recreational outdoor portable fire pit, or other free standing container designed for outdoor fires is allowed without a permit.
 Additional regulations include:

 - The fire container must be at a one-family or two-family dwelling